wjholden/Advent-of-Code-2022/README.md

 * Initializing a struct literal with an embedded struct requires more syntax than you'd expect.
 * Interfaces define only member methods, not member variables.
 * You cannot check if a channel is closed.
-* The [`sync.WaitGroup`](https://pkg.go.dev/sync#WaitGroup) is really cool, but if you're passing it to a function then make sure you pass a pointer.
+* The [`sync.WaitGroup`](https://pkg.go.dev/sync#WaitGroup) is really cool.
+If you pass it to a function then make sure you **pass a pointer**.
 Otherwise, you'll pass by copy and then deadlock.
 This is different from [channels](https://go.dev/tour/concurrency/2), which you can somehow pass by value.
 The inconsistency can be confusing.
 Maybe people usually just declare their `WaitGroup` as a private global variable.
 Another option might be to wrap the target function of your [goroutine](https://go.dev/tour/concurrency/1) in an anonymous function.
 For example:

 ```
 var wg sync.WaitGroup